 A teaser bet is a type of bet where the bettor is given extra points on each game of a parlay wager.
 The extra points increases the implied probability of winning the bet compared to a standard parlay, but the odds reflects those extra points with a lower payout.
 Similar to a parlay, the player must win all legs of the teaser to win the bet.
 Teaser bets are commonly offered at US sportsbooks, especially for the NFL and college football season.

-When first introduced it was typical for a 6pt teaser bet on football to pay +100 for a 2-team wager and +180 for a 3-team wager.
+When first introduced it was typical for a 6-point teaser bet on football to pay +100 for a two-team wager and +180 for a three-team wager.
 Let’s breakdown that wager.
-The player bets the two team teaser and gets an extra 6 points added to each leg of their bet.
+The player bets the two-team teaser and gets an extra 6 points added to each leg of their bet.

 - Cowboys +7 becomes Cowboys +13

 If the bet pays +100 we know that the implied probability is therefore 50%.
 This also means that the square root of 50% is the implied probability of each leg of the teaser.
 In this case, that’s .7071 or 70.71%.
 Cowboys +13 has to win more than 70.71% of the time for this to be a profitable wager.
 Same with Patriots +3.